-Between 1947 and the present day, ISO published more than 16,000 International Standards.
-More than half a million organizations in more 149 countries are implementing ISO 9000 which provides a framework for quality management throughout the processes of producing and delivering products and services for the customer.
+Between 1947 and the present day, ISO published more than 16 000 International Standards.
+More than half a million organizations in more than 149 countries are implementing ISO 9000 which provides a framework for quality management throughout the processes of producing and delivering products and services for the customer.

-ISO 9000 is concerned with "quality management."
+ISO 9000 is concerned with "quality management".
 This means what the organization does to enhance customer satisfaction by meeting customer and applicable regulatory requirements and continually to improve its performance in this regard.
-Our lab completed registration in ISO 9001 in 1997.
+Our lab complete registration in ISO 9001 in 1997.

 ISO 13485:2003 specifies requirements for a quality management system where an organization needs to demonstrate its ability to provide medical devices and related services that consistently meet customer requirements and regulatory requirements applicable to medical devices and related services.

 The primary objective of ISO 13485:2003 is to facilitate harmonized medical device regulatory requirements for quality management systems.
 All requirements of ISO 13485:2003 are specific to organizations providing medical devices, regardless of the type or size of the organization.

 We are proud to announce are registration for ISO 13485:2003 and click to see our certificate.